w3f/Grants-Program/applications/societal_grant2.md

 ## Development Status :open_book:

 Societal has already been working on our project and has completed our MVP.
 The two main repositories of the Societal project are the [societal-node](https://github.com/sctllabs/societal-node) and the [societal-client](https://github.com/sctllabs/societal-client).
-These repesortiries represent the societal blockchain (built with substrate) and the UI.
+These repositories represent the societal blockchain (built with substrate) and the UI.
 To date or MVP includes the following features: Create a DAO with its own governance token, elect council members, create proposals, and vote on them with your MetaMask wallet.

 ## Development Roadmap :nut_and_bolt: